Aran Islands Lifeboat Station: History

 Four bronze medals were awarded after a service to the motor vessel June, which ran aground on Mutton Island in a SW Force-7 gale on 16 January 1962.
 With considerable skill in poor conditions, eight men and a dog were rescued by the 46-foot Watson-class lifeboat Mabel Marion Thompson (ON 818).
-5 years later, "Framed Letters of Thanks signed by the Chairman of the Institution" were accorded to the nine crew of the Mabel Marion Thompson, for the rescue of eight from the Greek motor vessel Razani of Pireaus on 25 October 1967.
+Five years later, "Framed Letters of Thanks signed by the Chairman of the Institution" were accorded to the nine crew of the Mabel Marion Thompson, for the rescue of eight men, and a dog, from the Greek motor vessel Razani of Pireaus on 25 October 1967.